bcgov/cas-registration/docs/developer-environment-setup.md

 - if you encounter an issue installing `psycopg2` relating to `Error: pg_config --libdir failed: No version is set for command pg_config`, try setting your Postgres version for asdf globally rather than locally.
 (E.g., `asdf global postgres 14.0`)

+- if your admin panel looks ugly, run `python3 manage.py collectstatic` to collect static files and then try again.

 ## Frontend Environment Setup

 In the `client` directory: